An analytic version of the Langlands correspondence for complex curves: Differential operators on line bundles

 \subsection{$D$-modules on line bundles}

 Let $Y$ be a smooth connected complex algebraic variety.
 Abusing notation, we will also denote by $Y$ the complex manifold $Y(\mbb C)$.
 Let $K$ the canonical line bundle on $Y$.
-For any algebraic line bundle $L$ on $Y$ we denote by $\mcD_L$ the sheaf of algebraic differential operators acting on $L$.
-It is well-known (see e.g. \cite{BB}) that the category of $\mcD_L$-modules does not depend on $L$ and is canonically equivalent to the category of $D$-modules on $Y$.
-For a $\mcD_L$-module $M$ on $Y$ we denote by $M^0$ the corresponding $D$-module on $Y$.
-We can construct $M^0$ explicitly: $M^0 = L^{-1} \otimes_{\mcO_Y} M$.
+Let $\mcD$ be the sheaf of holomorphic differential operators on $Y$ in the complex analytic topology.
+For any algebraic line bundle $L$ on $Y$ we denote by $\mcD_L$ the sheaf of holomorphic differential operators acting on $L$.
+Then